libvips/libvips/_posts/2021-03-08-ruby-vips-mutate.md

 x.write_to_file ARGV[1]
 ```

-I can run this program like this (`nina.jpg` is 6,000 x 4,000 pixels, not
+I can run the program like this (`nina.jpg` is 6,000 x 4,000 pixels, not
 unusual for modern DSLR camera):

 ```